The International School for Philosophy

 • Philosophy weekends and local courses

 The ISFP also organizes shorter weekend courses and local courses in the country’s larger cities.
 These ‘ISFP in the country’ courses are a series of (often two-day) courses during the day or in the evening and spread out over a number of weeks.
-Other philosophical and scientific institutions also organize such courses in the cities (often at a fraction of our prices).
-So as not to compete with these organizations, we aim to provide niche subjects and the quality and luxury that clients are used to from our regular courses on the estate.

 • Elementary courses